VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 Now let's describe what is happening here.

+## PlantSimEngine

+PlantBiophysics is nothing but an extension of [PlantSimEngine.jl](https://vezy.github.io/PlantSimEngine.jl/).
+What it really does is implementing biophysical models for PlantSimEngine.
+So when you use PlantBiophysics, you'll also need to import PlantSimEngine too.

 ## Meteorology

 The first line of the simulation is calling [`Atmosphere`](@ref). [`Atmosphere`](@ref) is a structure used to describe what are the meteorological conditions in the atmosphere surrounding the leaf, such as the air temperature and humidity, the wind speed or the pressure.
+It comes from the [PlantMeteo.jl](https://palmstudio.github.io/PlantMeteo.jl/stable/) package, but it is also exported by PlantSimEngine.

 ## ModelList

-The next command is using [`ModelList`](@ref), which helps us associate models (*e.g.* `Monteith()`) to processes (*e.g.* `energy_balance`).
+The next command is using [`ModelList`](@ref) (from PlantSimEngine), which helps us associate models (*e.g.* `Monteith()`) to processes (*e.g.* `energy_balance`).
 Currently `PlantBiophysics.jl` implements three processes: the energy balance, the photosynthesis, and the stomatal conductance.
 For each of these processes, we can choose a model that will be used for its simulation.
 The package provides processes and models, but you can also implement your own by following the [tutorial here](@ref model_implementation_page).

 In our example we use the Monteith et al. (2013) model implementation for the energy balance (`energy_balance = Monteith()`), the Farquhar et al. (1980) model for the photosynthesis (`photosynthesis = Fvcb()`), and the Medlyn et al. (2011) model for the stomatal conductance (`stomatal_conductance = Medlyn(0.03, 12.0)`).
 All are available from `PlantBiophysics.jl`.